-Covid vaccine effects on people with underlying medical conditions.
+Adverse events of the COVID-19 vaccine in people with underlying medical conditions

-Team members: Monica Müller, Renée Sæthre
+Monica Müller, Renée Sæthre

-In hope of ending the global COVID-19 pandemic, several vaccines have been rapidly developed.
-However, vaccine hesitancy partially due to safety concerns has hindered its usage.
-Phase 2 and 3 clinical trials showed promising results regarding efficacy and adverse effects also in people with underlying medical conditions1.
+In hope of ending the global COVID-19 pandemic, multiple vaccines have been rapidly developed around the world.
+However, vaccine hesitancy due to safety concerns is hindering its usage.
+Phase 2 and 3 clinical trials showed promising results regarding both efficacy and adverse effects, also in people with underlying medical conditions1.

-In this project, the effect of two different vaccines (Pfizer and AstraZeneca) on populations with different types of underlying diseases will be analysed.
-This should shed more light on the safety of such vaccines on people with different comorbidities.
+In this project, the effect of two different vaccines, namely Pfizer-BioNTech and Oxford/AstraZeneca, on people with different comorbidities will be analysed, aiming to shed more light on their safety.
 Specifically, the following questions will be answered:

 Is the mortality the same in vaccinated vs. non-vaccinated people?
 Is it the same when comparing vaccinated and non-vaccinated people with the same comorbidities?

 How common are adverse events?
 Are they more common in people with (specific) underlying medical conditions?
-(Medical events after the second vaccine will be considered and compared to unvaccinated people in a similar time frame.)
+Medical events after the second vaccine will be considered and compared to unvaccinated people in a similar time frame.
 If more adverse events occur in a vaccinated population compared to the non-vaccinated population, the time course of adverse events will be plotted.

-If time permits, the following questions may also be investigated:
+If time permits, the following points may also be investigated:

+Comparison of relevant adverse events (e.g. myocarditis or lymphadenopathy) after vaccination vs. after a natural COVID-19 infection

 Is the mortality the same in people with a history of myocarditis (and related diseases) with the vaccination compared to without vaccination?

 Is the preventive effect of the vaccines on getting COVID-19 the same for people with and people without underlying medical conditions?
 What about specific groups of comorbidities (diseases of the circulatory vs. respiratory system)?